triplehoon/HUREL_RADGUI/README.md

 cd Open3D-0.17.0/
 mkdir build
 cd build
 ccmake ..
-c,c,g,
+c,
+use_system_fmt as ON
+use_system_qhull as ON
+use_system_flann as ON
 make -j 40 && sudo make install

 ## opencv 4.2: 영상화 툴
 https://webnautes.tistory.com/1186